joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-03-Colored-Hats.md

 And so we will win $7/8$ of the time.

 The computational approach doesn't help for the general case: of arbitrary $N$ where $N$ is $2^M-1$ for some $M$.
-For that we will need to turn to coding theory.
-The problem of finding a complete set of hubs is the same as the problem of finding a signaling system with a set of binary numerals as signals, such that the receiver will be able to identify the sent signal even if one bit gets changed along the way.
+For that we will need to turn to [_coding theory_](https://en.wikipedia.org/wiki/Forward_error_correction).
+The problem of finding a complete set of hubs is the same as the problem of finding a signaling system with a maximally large set of $N$-digit binary numerals as signals, such that the receiver will be able to identify the sent signal even if one bit gets changed along the way.

 The computationally-found set of hubs for $N=7$ is such a set of sixteen signals.
-If we receive a satellite, one-bit off from one of those, we know its hub.
+If we receive a satellite, one-digit off from one of those, we know its hub, because each satellite is one-digit off from only its own hub.

 But we can design a set of hubs more systematically, using ideas due to [Richard Hamming](https://en.wikipedia.org/wiki/Hamming_code).

-We will treat the first four of our digits as data bits; the goal of transmission is to recover the data bits that were sent.
-The remaining three digits are parity bits, which allow us to do this even if (exactly) one bit is erroneous.
-For four given data bits, we assign to a parity bits the data bits it covers.
+We will treat the first four of our seven digits as _data bits_; the real goal of signal transmission is to recover the data bits that were sent.
+The remaining three digits are _parity bits_, which allow the receiver to do this even if (exactly) one bit is erroneous.
+For four given data bits, we assign to each of the parity bits the data bits it covers.
 The three parity bits cover these triples of data bits: $(1,2,4), (1,3,4), (2,3,4)$.
-However the data bits are set, the signal is completed by setting each parity bit to the sum of the data bits, modulo $2$.
+Given some setting of the data bits, the signal is completed by setting each parity bit to the sum of the data bits it covers, modulo $2$.

-Suppose we receive a numeral with a parity mismatch, owing to being one bit different than a signal.
+Suppose we receive a numeral that has a parity mismatch, which we know is because it differs from a signal by one bit.
 We will be able to identify that bit by looking at just which parity bits are mismatched.
-There are seven different possibilities, and we have set things up so that each possibility corresponds to a different bit being erroneous.
-For instance, if only the first parity bit is mismatched, then we know that it itself is in error, because an error in data bit $1$, $2$, or $4$ would lead to two or three parity mismatches.
+There are seven different possibilities ($2^3-1$, where the minus one is because all-zeroes means no mismatch), and we have set things up so that each possibility corresponds to a different bit being erroneous.
+To give two examples: if only the first parity bit is mismatched, then we know that it itself is in error, because an error in data bit $1$, $2$, or $4$ would lead to two or three parity mismatches.
 And if the second and third parity bits are mismatched, the erroneous bit must be data bit 3.

 The hubs produced this way are: